-The Eötvös Loránd Research Network (ELKH) Secretariat is an independent, non-profit public budgetary institution.
-It was established by the Hungarian Parliament on August 1, 2019 with the aim to manage and operate the publicly funded independent research institute network in Hungary, which constitutes a central pillar of the country’s scientific domain.
-ELKH is led by a 13-member independent Governing Body whose President and most members are academicians, among others a member of the Hungarian Academy of Sciences.
+The Eötvös Loránd Research Network (ELKH) Secretariat is an independent public budgetary institution.
+It was established by the Parliament effective August 1, 2019 with the aim to manage and operate the publicly funded independent research network in Hungary, which constitutes a central pillar of the country’s scientific domain.
+ELKH is led by a 13-member independent Governing Board whose President and most members are academicians, among others a member of the Hungarian Academy of Sciences.

-The ELKH research institute network currently comprises 10 research centers, 5 research institutes, and around 150 additional supported research teams operating at universities and other public institutions, conducting basic and applied research, exploring the most varied disciplines of mathematics and natural sciences, life sciences, social sciences and the humanities.
+The ELKH research network currently comprises of 11 research centers, 7 research institutes and 116 additional supported research groups operating at universities and other public institutions, conducting basic and applied research, exploring the most varied disciplines of mathematics and natural sciences, life sciences, social sciences and the humanities.

 ELKH was named after Loránd Eötvös, the preeminent Hungarian researcher and scientist who through his diverse scientific work and leadership exemplifies the interconnectedness of the humanities and natural sciences, of research and innovation.
 ELKH builds on the rich legacy of Eötvös in articulating the multifaceted character of the collective wealth of knowledge accumulated in the research network over more than a century, focusing on the creation, preservation and revitalization of traditions of scientific research, innovation and endeavor in Hungary, with the aim of contributing to Hungary’s long-term success.

 The mission of ELKH is to safeguard academic freedom and to operate Hungary’s publicly funded research network more efficiently with continuous emphasis on performance, transparency and excellence.